NIME-conference/cookbook/Chairs/music_chair.md

 The Music Chair will work closely with the [Music Archive Officer](../Officers/music_proceedings.md).

 ## Before the conference

 ### Create call for participation

-Here you should collaborate with the other chairs.
-NIME particularly supports submitting both artistic and scientific contributions ("Paper+Performance").

-For the call it may be particularly good to plan if you are able to provide performers/ensembles or special equipment/rooms.
+The call for the previous year should be used as a starting point.
+Artistic calls for conferences can vary in terms of expectations so it's important to have clear information.
+The call for participation should include information about:

+- formats that are acceptable (e.g., time limits or technical limitations)
+- the review process.
+- how to create a submission using the conference artistic abstract template
+- how accepted submissions will be presented
+- how accepted submsisions will be archived in the conference proceedings
+- whether there are special performers/ensembles/equipment/rooms avialable for this specific NIME.

 ### Anonymising music submissions

-Music submissions should be anonymised in order to help preventing bias during the reviewing process.
+Music submissions should anonymised on a best efforts basis to help prevent bias during the reviewing process.
 However, it might be difficult at times to completely conceal the identity of the authors, especially when submitting images or videos necessary for the evaluation of the piece.
 Therefore, the music chairs should apply a "lean" anonymisation approach based on these basic criteria:

 - a music submission should not have any trace of the authors' names and affiliations in the written material;
 - submitting audio and video material should be done using anonymous accounts;